Preventive Surface Treatment Projects

 Adjacent properties typically receive a door hanger notice about a week in advance and then again 24 hours in advance of the work.
 The 24-hour notice includes a list of streets in your area that are also receiving treatment.
 This can help as you plan where you can park and drive when your street is being resurfaced.
 Please note that schedules and locations shown here may be adjusted when needed due to weather and construction conditions.

 There are a variety of preventive surface treatments used to extend the life of streets at a much lower cost than a standard asphalt overlay.
 These surface treatments include microsurfacing, slurry seal, chip seal and cape seal.
 The type of treatment depends upon several factors, such as current surface condition, carrying capacity and travel use.

-Each year, the City of Vancouver evaluates approximately 290 miles of paved city streets and identifies areas where surface treatments could go the farthest in extending the life of the street and providing residents with better driving conditions.
+The City of Vancouver has more than 1,800 lanes miles of streets.
+Each year, the City of Vancouver evaluates about half of those paved city streets and identifies areas where surface treatments could go the farthest in extending the life of the street and providing residents with better driving conditions.
 All paving applications are highly weather dependent.
 In case of rain, surface treatment work must be rescheduled.

-As a precursor to the surface treatment work, the City has hired Keystone Contracting to install new intersection curb ramps or retrofit existing curb ramps at various intersection locations to meet compliance requirements of the Americans with Disabilities Act.
-ADA curb ramp construction will be seen at these locations:
+As a precursor to the surface treatment work, crews installed new intersection curb ramps or retrofitted existing curb ramps at various intersection locations to meet compliance requirements of the Americans with Disabilities Act.
+Click here to learn more about the City's annual curb ramp program.

 In most cases, residences and businesses fronting impacted streets receive door hanger notices in advance of paving.
 Within construction zones, drivers are asked to be prepared for delays, watch for traffic changes, proceed slowly, and be alert to construction workers, bicyclists, pedestrians and other motorists.
 Regardless of the type, all paving applications are highly weather dependent.